• JP | EN

 Approach PCF reduction rate Ratio of renewable content Renewable Content Status

-DURACON® bG-POM Mass balance 50% at most 97% at most Biomethanol Released to market Learn more
+DURACON® bG-POM Mass balance Max.
+50% Max.
+97% Biomethanol Released to market Learn more

-LAPEROS® bG-LCP Mass balance Under verification Depends on grade Bio-aromatics In development Learn more
+LAPEROS® bG-LCP Mass balance Under verification Depends on grade Bio-aromatics Released to market Learn more

 PLASTRON® LFT